kelhammer/kelhammer.github.io/science.md

 ---
 layout: archive
-title: Science
+title: Cool Stuff
-permalink: /science/
+permalink: /coolstuff/
-tagline: "Humanity is overrated."
+tagline: "the fun stuff that didn't fall into any other category"
-category: "science"
+category: "fun"
 ---